 When I worked in an office I felt like I was stuck there for 9-10 hours a day.
 Working at home is different because even when I’m working – I’m home.
 I’m not stuck some place else.
 That means I get to light scented candles if I want to when I work.
 I can work from my desk, or my couch, or my favorite comfy chair.
 If I want to pad around in my slippers then that is my choice.
 My home is cozy and I love working from it.

 In my humble opinion there are many benefits to being a work at home mom.
+I personally love working from home as a blogger and Social Marketer with Modere.

-If you’re thinking about becoming a work at home mom too then start by considering what’s important to you in life and then consider if working outside the home or inside the home is the best way to achieve those life goals.
+If you’re thinking about becoming a work at home mom too, then start by considering what’s important to you in life and then consider if working outside the home or inside the home is the best way to achieve those life goals.